New research: The majority of Brits uncomfortable talking to disabled people

 Recent analysis released by Scope revealed that in 2014, disabled people have higher aspirations than ever before, but that many disabled people feel that public attitudes to disability are still playing “catch up”.

-Scope’s research reveals that when asked whose attitude most needs to change, disabled people were most likely to say the general public.
+Scope’s research reveals that when asked whose attitude most needs to change, disabled people were most likely to say the public.

 [i ]Almost 40 million people - two-thirds of the UK population - watched the Paralympic Games on TV, and 74% of young viewers, 56% of all viewers said they felt more comfortable talking about disability after watching Channel 4’s coverage.